What is Section 194?

 Under Budget 2020 applicable from 1st April 2020 i.e. FY 2020-21, the Finance Minister abolished Dividend Distribution Tax (DDT).
-As a result, the dividend received on equity shares and mutual funds which was earlier exempt is now taxable at slab rates.
+As a result, the dividend received on equity shares and mutual funds which were earlier exempt is now taxable at slab rates.
 It is taxable in the hands of the shareholder.
 Since the income would be taxable in the hands of the shareholder, TDS would be applicable.
-As a result, the Finance Minister made amendment to the existing Section 194 to add provision to deduct TDS on Dividend from Equity Shares.
+As a result, the Finance Minister made an amendment to the existing Section 194 to add a provision to deduct TDS on Dividend from Equity Shares.

 Section 194 – TDS on Dividend from Equity Shares

-Company distributing dividends to the investors of equity shares should deduct TDS on such dividends.
+- The company distributing dividends to the investors of equity shares should deduct TDS on such dividends.
 The deductor must deposit the TDS and file the TDS Return on TRACES.

 - Nature of Payment